Table Of Contents

 Bank Transfers: If you deposit via bank transfer, it is difficult to get a refund.

-FOREX scams are constantly evolving, and even though regulators have tried to stamp them out, they are still out there.
+In my view, FOREX scams are constantly evolving, and even though regulators have tried to stamp them out, they are still out there.
 You need to be alert to avoid becoming a victim.
 You must exercise great caution when dealing with brokers, especially those who operate in unregulated spaces and those offering deals that are too good to be true.
-If you follow the advice we have given you in this article, you will vastly reduce your chances of becoming the victim of a FOREX scam.
+If you follow the advice I've given you in this article, you will vastly reduce your chances of becoming the victim of a FOREX scam.

 Always check if the broker is regulated by a Tier-1 authority like the UK's FCA or Australia's ASIC.
 Reputable brokers provide registration numbers, operate transparent withdrawal processes, and do not make unrealistic profit guarantees.